Jose Altuve Player Props: Astros vs. Cardinals

 Jose Altuve At The Plate

-- Altuve is hitting .263 with seven doubles, three home runs and 13 walks.
+- Altuve has eight doubles, four home runs and 16 walks while hitting .275.

-- In 11.5% of his games this season, he has gone deep, and 2.6% of his trips to the plate.
+- Looking at the 27 games he has played this season, he's hit a long ball in four of them (14.8%), and in 3.3% of his trips to the plate.

-- Altuve has driven in a run in seven games this year (26.9%), including two games with multiple runs batted in.
+- Altuve has picked up an RBI in eight games this year (29.6%), with more than one RBI in three of those games (11.1%).

-- In 13 of 26 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 14 games this season (51.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.